moreonion/sc-label-guide/sdk/README.md

 # API

-Although not being written in TypeScript, type annotations are provided to express the kinds of types that are involed.
+Although not being written in TypeScript, type annotations are provided to express the kinds of types that are involved.

 # Methods